acts-project/acts/CONTRIBUTING.md

 If projects are complex (e.g. large code refactoring or complex new features), you may want to use _sub_-branches from the main development branch.

 1. **Never, ever directly work on any "official" branch!**
 Though not strictly necessary and in the end it is up to you, it is strongly recommended that you never commit directly on a branch which tracks an "official" branch.
 As all branches are equal in git, the definition of "official" branch is quite subjective.
 In the Acts project you should not work directly on branches which are **protected** in the repository.
-Usually, these are the _master_ and _release-X.Y.Z_ branches.
+Usually, these are the _master_ and _release/X.Y.Z_ branches.
 The benefit of this strategy is that you will never have problems to update your fork.
 Any git merge in your local repository on such an "official" branch will always be a fast-forward merge.

 1. **Use atomic commits!**
 Similarly to the concept of branches, each commit should reflect a self-contained change.
 Try to avoid overly large commits (bad examples are for instance mixing logical change with code cleanup and typo fixes).